manzoormahmood/titanic_regression/README.md

 # titanic_regression
 This is a code written to predict whether the titanic'c passenger will be dead or alive using logistic regression algorithm.
+The dataset waas taken from kaggle competition.